Nainakapoor28/DairySalesDashboard/README.md

 Dashboard Features

-Sales by Location: Regional sales distribution across India Land Area by Location: Agricultural land dedicated to dairy farming by state Sales by Brand: Brand-wise contribution to total sales Quantity Sold by Customer Location: Customer demand across regions Shelf Life by Product: Average shelf life of dairy products such as Milk, Cheese, Butter, Yogurt, and Ghee Cow Population by Location: Correlation between livestock population and dairy output Max and Min Shelf Life: Product-level comparison of shelf stability Shelf Life by Storage Type: Storage methods (Ambient, Frozen, Refrigerated, etc.) and their impact on product shelf life
+Sales by Location: Regional sales distribution across India, Land Area by Location: Agricultural land dedicated to dairy farming by state, Sales by Brand: Brand-wise contribution to total sales, Quantity Sold by Customer Location: Customer demand across regions, Shelf Life by Product: Average shelf life of dairy products such as Milk, Cheese, Butter, Yogurt, and Ghee, Cow Population by Location: Correlation between livestock population and dairy output, Max and Min Shelf Life: Product-level comparison of shelf stability, Shelf Life by Storage Type: Storage methods (Ambient, Frozen, Refrigerated, etc.) and their impact on product shelf life.